Negative behaviors: Health Points (HP) and falling in battle

 - How can I deal with damage later?

 - Falling in battle

 The most common way for students to lose Health Points is by exhibiting behaviors that are discouraged in your classroom.
-When a student does something in your list of HP presets, click on the red - sign next to their character.
+When a student does something in your list of HP behavior settings, click on the red - sign next to their character.
 Select the behavior from the list, then let the team respond or deal with the damage later.

-There are several other ways for students to lose HP:
+There are several other ways for students to lose HP.